Yes, You Can Heal From Loss Without Guilt. These 5 Soothing Steps Will Help

 The stats around the loss of a child make me shudder—especially since I'm counted among them.
-One in five pregnancies ends in miscarriage.
+One in five pregnancies ends in pregnancy loss.
 One in 160 ends in stillbirth.
 Thousands of children die in their first year of life because of SIDS (sudden infant death syndrome).
 When the unimaginable happens, what do we do?
 How do we respond?
 They journey of life after loss is not as clear-cut as our society would have us believe.

 It was my second pregnancy and I was blissfully naïve—and confident; I had already given birth to one healthy child.
 Around the 25-week mark, an ultrasound discovered something that should not have been there.
 A large tumor encircled my baby's heart like a string.
 It was tied so tightly that my unborn child's heart was failing and there was nothing the doctors could do.
 My son, whom we named Zachary, was born at 30 weeks' gestation, and died in my arms, skin to skin, heart to heart, just moments later.